picnich/2.0-booksluts/src/books/2024-12-12-dark-matter.md

         wondrous and horrifying than anything he could've imagined—one that will force him to confront the darkest parts of himself even as he battles a terrifying, seemingly unbeatable foe.
-nextBook: Where the Crawdads Sing
+nextBook: The Island of Sea Women
 ---